hylo-lang/hylo/README.md

 - `--emit ir`: Run mandatory IR passes and output the result in a file.
 - `--emit cpp`: Produce a C++ source file.
 - `--emit binary` (default): Produce an executable
   - `Clang` / `MSVC` / `GCC` is required for now.
-But only Clang has received the most formal support.
+But only `Clang` has received the formal support.
   - The default CXXCompiler is `Clang`
-  - If you want to customize the C++ compiler, please use `--CXXCompiler gcc` or `--CXXCompiler msvc`
+  - If you want to use a compiler other than `Clang`, please use `--CXXCompiler gcc` or `--CXXCompiler msvc`
-  - If you use MSVC, be sure to use Developer Command Prompt or Developer PowerShell
+  - If you want to use MSVC, be sure to use Visual Studio Developer Command Prompt or Visual Studio Developer PowerShell

 For example, `valc --emit raw-ast -o main.json main.val` will parse `main.val`, write the untyped AST in `main.json`, and exit the pipeline.